-Section 100D Local Government Act, 1972 - Access to Information List of Background Papers used in the preparation of this report:

-Title of Document File Ref No. Locations that the papers are available for public inspection Well-being of Future Generations (Wales) Act 2015 https://gov.wales/well-being-of-future-generations-wales Local Government and Elections (Wales) Act 2021 Part 6 of the Act outlines new duties in respect of Performance and Governance of Principal Councils on the Council's Corporate Strategy 2018-2023
+List of Background Papers used in the preparation of this report: Title of Document Locations that the papers are available for publinspection Well-being of Future Generations (Wales) Act 2015.
+SPSF2:Individual Public Body Role Local Government and Elections (Wales) Act 2021.
+Part 6 of the Act outlines new duties in respect of Performance and Governance of Principal Councils